Azure/Avere/src/terraform/providers/docker/README.md

 If required, you can input an argument when building the container that is used as the version number for the Avere Terraform provider:

  - `docker build ./ -t azureAvereTerraform --build-arg version=1.1.2`

+You can use the image as part of a pipeline or execute it in interactive mode with the following command:

+ - `docker run -i azureAvereTerraform`